6. Character vectors#

 Note

 The list.files function generates the list of file names in a given directory that match a given regular expression.
-For instance, the following gives all CSV files in some directory.
+For instance, the following gives all CSV files in a folder:

 ## [1] "air_quality_1973.csv" "anscombe.csv" "iris.csv"